 <h1>Makeup Products</h1>

-<div id="product-list"></div>
+<div id="products"></div>

 <script>

-const apiUrl = "https://makeup-api.herokuapp.com/api/v1/products.json";
+const API_URL = 'https://makeup-api.herokuapp.com/api/v1/products.json?brand=maybelline';

-const productList = document.getElementById('product-list');
+const productsContainer = document.getElementById('products');

-products.slice(0, 10).forEach(product => {
+products.forEach(product => {

 const productDiv = document.createElement('div');